lida0804l/Image_stitching.github.io/README.md

 </p>

 **Taylor series appriximation** <br>
-By the use of taylor series approximation we could find that determining whether corner feature exist becomes easier to implement by just analyzing a 2 dimensional matrix
+From the taylor series approximation we could find that the matrix containing first order derivative is indeed determining how instant changes it is around each point:
-Since we know the pixel intensity change instantly at the point of feature, it's

 <p align="center">
    <br>